gvwilson/thirdbit/unused/last-wolf/index.md

 friends."
 Behind me stood a half-dozen Men Without Names.
 All but one had a spear or bow aimed at my great-grandnephew.

-Liar!" he snarled, and leapt at me.
+"Liar!" he snarled, and leapt at me.
 To the others, it would have seemed as fast than lightning.
 I had time to decide once again not to kill him, catch his arm, and throw him to the ground.